 Mons Porphyrites is the most northerly of two great Roman towns on the Red Sea Mountain Trail.
-The other is called Mons Claudianus and it stands at the southerly end of the trail.
+The other is called Mons Claudianus and it stands at the southerly end of the circuit.
 Mons Porphyrites is the bigger, more spectacular of the two, and the dark purple rock cut out of its hillsides can still be seen all over the Mediterannean today, from the Burnt Column of Constantine in Istanbul to the Basilica of San Marco in Venice.
 A network of Roman footpaths connects the town with high quarries and outlying satellite settlements, all of which can be hiked today.
-An excellent day hike connects Mons Porphyrites with the satellite fort of Um Balad, via the high pass of Naqb Abu Maamil, which gazes out to the spectacular north face of Jebel Gattar.
+An excellent day hike connects Mons Porphyrites with the satellite fort of Um Balad, via the high pass of Naqb Abu Maamil, which offers spectacular views to the north face of Jebel Gattar.

-Wadi Billi runs along the southerly foothills of Jebel Abu Dukhaan, dividing it from Jebel Gattar.
+Wadi Billi runs through the southerly foothills of Jebel Abu Dukhaan, dividing it from Jebel Gattar.
 The Bedouin say it takes its name from an old Arab tribe - the Billi - who arrived in Egypt soon after the Islamic Conquest.
-It was partly along Wadi Billi that the rock cut away from Mons Porphyrites was hauled on huge wagons to the Nile, and waymarkers and forts still dot the sides of the wadi.
-Roman paths can be followed around the Wadi Billi region today, connecting old forts such as Medina Badiya and the fort of Um Balad, which guarded a nearby quarry.
-Another old footpath leads from Wadi Billi to Mons Porphyrites over the high pass of Naqb Abu Maamil, which offers a spectacular view to the north face of Jebel Gattar.
+It was partly along Wadi Billi that the rock quarried from the mountains aorund Mons Porphyrites was hauled on huge wagons to the Nile, and waymarkers and forts still dot the wadi today.
+Roman paths can be followed around the Wadi Billi region, connecting old forts such as Medina Badiya and the fort of Um Balad, which guarded another nearby quarry.
+An old footpath leads from Wadi Billi to Mons Porphyrites over the high pass of Naqb Abu Maamil, which offers a spectacular view to the north face of Jebel Gattar.

 Jebel Abu Dukhaan

 Wadi Sidra nestles deep in the Jebel Abu Dukhaan massif and was the main route along which rock quarried from Mons Porphyrites was dragged to the Nile.
 The wadi takes its name from a cluster of four trees in a walled enclosure, which the Bedouin say date back to Roman times.
 The Bedouin call this type of tree 'sidra' and they are not found anywhere else in these mountains.
-They are the same type of tree - Zizyphus Spina Cristi - whose branches legend has it were used to make Christ's Crown of Thorns.
-It gives a small, edible fruit called 'nabag' in season.
-Wadi Sidra is a rugged, black rock wadi that can be hiked as a part of an easy, multi day wadi circuit around Mons Porphyrites, offering easier hiking than other parts of the massif.
+They are the same type of tree - Zizyphus Spina Cristi - which legend records were used to make Jesus Christ's Crown of Thorns.
+It produces a small, edible fruit called 'nabag' in season.
+Wadi Sidra is a rugged, black rock wadi that can be hiked as a part of an easy, multi day wadi circuit around Mons Porphyrites, offering more gentle hiking than other parts of the massif.